-To enable the serial port, SSP Enable bit, SSPEN (SSPCON1<5>), must be set.
+To enable the serial port, MSSP Enable bit, SSPEN (SSPCON1<5>), must be set.
 To reset or reconfigure SPI mode, clear the SSPEN bit, reinitialize the SSPCON registers and then set the SSPEN bit.
 This configures the SDI, SDO, SCK and SS pins as serial port pins.
 For the pins to behave as the serial port function, some must have their data direction bits (in the TRIS register) appropriately programmed as follows:

-- · SDI is automatically controlled by the SPI module - SDO must have TRISC<7> bit cleared - SCK (Master mode) must have TRISB<1> bit cleared - SCK (Slave mode) must have TRISB<1> bit set - SS must have TRISA<5> bit set
+- SDI must have TRISB<0> bit set (configure as digital in ADCON1) - · SDO must have TRISC<7> bit cleared - SCK (Master mode) must have TRISB<1> bit cleared - SCK (Slave mode) must have TRISB<1> bit set (configure as digital in ADCON1) - SS must have TRISA<5> bit set (configure as digital in ADCON1)

 Any serial port function that is not desired may be overridden by programming the corresponding data direction (TRIS) register to the opposite value.
+Input functions which will not be used do not need to be configured as digital inputs.